Executive Director [

 Heidi currently serves as a board member of the Sacramento River Watershed Program.
 In her free time, Heidi enjoys hiking, camping and snowshoeing in the mountains of the Sierra Nevada with her husband and their two children.

-Director of Land Conservation [ contact ]
+Director of Programs and Administration [ contact ]

 Erin Healy joined the Stewardship Council in 2017 and brings over 33 years of experience in conservation, youth programs and project management.
 Erin recently retired from the California Conservation Corps, after 32 years.
 In her many roles with the CCC, she oversaw programmatic and administrative programs.
 Erin worked for the Sierra Nevada Conservancy prior to joining the Watershed Lands Team.